edefalque/signalk-stripcharts/README.md

-# signalk-stripcharts: generate strip charts from Signal K live boat data.
+# Signalk-stripcharts: generate strip charts from Signal K live boat data.

 A stripchart displays the most recent boat data (from one or more Signal K paths) as a graph along a time axis (x-axis).
 Legends identify by abbreviations what paths are charted.
 Here is a chart with a 10 minutes time window plotting the true wind speed (TWS) and apparent wind speed (AWS):